-As the number one killer of women, heart disease claims more lives than all forms of cancer combined and, according to the Centers for Disease Control and Prevention
+Heart disease in women is the leading cause of death, claiming more lives than all forms of cancer combined.
+According to the Centers for Disease Control and Prevention

 , nearly two-thirds of those who die suddenly from heart disease had no prior symptoms.

-Women tend to delay going to the doctor because symptoms can be perceived as mild and attributed to other reasons such as stress, fatigue or menopause.
-This is why it is critically important to raise awareness about prevention and early detection, accurate diagnosis and proper treatment of women’s heart disease.
+Unfortunately, women tend to delay going to the doctor because symptoms can be perceived as mild or attributed to other factors such as stress, fatigue or menopause.
+This is why it is critically important to raise awareness about prevention, early detection, accurate diagnosis and proper treatment of heart disease in women.

-For women, it is important to pay special attention to their bodies and to any sudden changes they may be experiencing such as:
+When looking at heart disease in women, it is important that they pay special attention to their bodies and report any sudden changes they may be experiencing such as:

 - A change in tolerance to exercise or exertion